thegooddocsproject/templates/how-to/template-how-to.md

 Summarise what this how-to article is about in a sentence or two.
 How-to articles primarily include tasks, and answer the question "how do I do it?".
-Readers who are reading tasks are engaging in a learning behaviour.
+Readers who are reading tasks are engaging in a learning behavior.

 Readers should already have read a concept about the topic in an About article.
 Ensure you link to the relevant About article here.